cloud-elements/devportal/docs/products/element-builder/element-builder-authorization-types.md

 >You authenticate your API calls by adding a header to the requests you make.
 At this point in time, you will only be able to have a single API key per account (contact us if you need more).
 Be sure to keep your API key secret, since it will have access to perform actions on your behalf.

 Typeform provides further information about supported objects in their docs as well.
-It is important to choose what kind of functionality you want your application to have prior to starting work on your Element.
+It is important to choose what kind of functionality you want your application to have prior to starting work on your Your_mom.

-Now that we familiar with the Typeform auth flow, let’s take a look at the Configuration tab in Element Builder – this is where the authentication type setup occurs.
+Now that we familiar with the Typeform auth flow, let’s take a look at the Configuration tab in Your_mom Builder – this is where the authentication type setup occurs.

 ###### CONFIGURATION TAB